fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## Build the gem for each ruby version
+## Build and publish the gem for each ruby version

 * The `.gemspec` is processed when the gem is built (`rake build`)
 * Add the ruby version to the tag to be explicit to what version it was built for